* Haldane signals vote for rate hike in H2

 * Sterling jumps, gilt and share prices fall

-* Haldane strikes more hawkish tone than Carney (Adds comments from Haldane, market reaction)
+* Haldane strikes more hawkish tone than Carney (Recasts, adds background, comment from economist)

-Haldane said he was likely to switch to supporting UK's first rate hike in a decade soon, given the strength of the global economy and the resilience of Britain's economy to last year's Brexit vote.
+But he signalled that he was likely to switch position soon, given the strength of the global economy and the resilience of Britain's economy to last year's Brexit vote.

-"Provided the data are still on track, I do think that beginning the process of withdrawing some of the incremental stimulus provided last August would be prudent moving into the second half of the year," he said in a speech published on Wednesday.
+"Provided the data are still on track, I do think that beginning the process of withdrawing some of the incremental stimulus provided last August would be prudent moving into the second half of the year," he said in a speech.

 In August last year the BoE cut interest rates to 0.25 percent and took other measures to give the economy a boost after signs of a sharp slowdown caused by the referendum decision in June to leave the European Union.